phisn/algebraic-server-reconciliation/docs/main.typ

 Operation-based CRDTs (Commutative Replicated Data Types, or CmRDTs): Instead of shipping the full state, replicas broadcast the update operations themselves.
 To ensure convergence, these operations must be commutative, meaning they can be applied in any order and still yield the same result.
 This approach is more bandwidth-efficient but often requires more stringent guarantees from the network layer, such as ensuring that operations are not dropped or duplicated.

-While CRDTs are successfully used in collaborative editing software and distributed databases, their application to complex game states is an active area of research.
+While CRDTs are successfully used in collaborative editing software and distributed databases, their application to complex game states is an active area of research @crdt-shapiro.
 A primary challenge is that many game-world interactions are inherently non-commutative; for example, a Move operation followed by a Shoot operation has a different outcome than the reverse.
 This creates a significant "impedance mismatch" between the clean, algebraic properties required by simple CRDTs and the messy, stateful, and order-dependent nature of game logic.
 Applying CRDTs to gaming therefore requires either carefully designing game mechanics to be commutative or developing more complex data structures and algorithms that can handle these ordering constraints, which can erode the initial simplicity of the model.
 The complexity is not eliminated; it is moved from the network protocol into the data modeling of the game itself.

 == Case Studies of Networking in Practice